This post may contain affiliate links. Please read my disclosure policy.

 Blackberries have a distinctive sweet and tart flavor, and are also very good for you!

 Loaded with rich antioxidants and vitamin K, blackberries can work as a cancer-fighting food.
 The nutrients in blackberries also help with short-term memory retention, and are considered among some of the best brain foods.
 They can help reduce inflammation, fight infection, boost immunity and can be good for the cardiovascular system too!
 So be sure to eat more blackberries, especially this time of year when they are fresh and at their peak.

 I’m glad I got to taste these tarts before they were whisked away and divided up among the family members.

 I recommend a scoop of vanilla because, every now and then, you should save room for dessert.

-- 1 recipe - Double Crust Pastry (See below)
+- 1 recipe - Double Crust Pastry (See link in notes)

 - 6 cups fresh blackberries, rinsed and well drained (divided)

 - 1/2 cup granulated sugar, plus extra for sprinkling